 Plus, as we rethink what our work lives look like, co-working spaces can help foster connections and community.
 You can always find someone who knows something about anything, says Pottebaum, who notes that members at her co-working space in Iowa City specialize in fields including technology, food waste management, graphic design, podcasting and functional medicine.

 “I believe that creatives, programmers, developers and designers can especially thrive in a co-working space as it gives them access to a larger group of like-minded individuals that they can discuss career possibilities or job opportunities,” she says.

 Prior to COVID-19, remote work was already increasing in popularity.
 In 2018, 3.6 percent of U.S. workers worked remotely at least half the time, and remote work has soared 159 percent since 2005, according to FlexJobs.

 Then, COVID happened and suddenly 51 percent of employed Americans began working from home.

 The research team spends roughly 100 combined hours every day searching for, screening and posting remote and flexible jobs to its site.
 The team recently analyzed its database to pinpoint the 20 job titles that most often have remote work options.

 While the career fields on this list have always been fairly strong in the remote job market, there’s been an increase in job listings in areas like customer service, medical and health, computer and IT, and education, says Brie Reynolds, career development manager and coach at FlexJobs.

-Here are the 20 most popular work-from-home job titles in 2020:
+Here are the 20 most popular work-from-home job titles:

 Average salary: $51,208, according to PayScale